reportportal/docs/src/md/src/LogDataInReportPortal/HowToImplementOwnIntegration.md

 ## How to implement your own integration
-Please refer to documentation available on your ReportPortal server: https://your_rp_server/ui/#api
+Please refer to documentation available on your ReportPortal server: https:// [your_rp_server] /ui/#api